kiehozero/atu-fundda2022/README.md

 <b>References</b>:

-Deleniv, S., Ariely, D. and Peters, K. , "Natural is Better: How the Appeal to Nature Fallacy Derails Public Health (2021) Behavioural Scientist, New York.
+Deleniv, S., Ariely, D. and Peters, K., "Natural is Better: How the Appeal to Nature Fallacy Derails Public Health (2021) Behavioural Scientist, New York.
 Published [online](https://behavioralscientist.org/natural-is-better-how-the-naturalistic-fallacy-derails-public-health/).

 J. Ellenberg, J.<i>How Not To Be Wrong: The Power of Mathematical Thinking</i> (2016).
 Excerpt published online by Penguin Press, London.
 [Medium account](https://medium.com/@penguinpress/an-excerpt-from-how-not-to-be-wrong-by-jordan-ellenberg-664e708cfc3d).